-Plan fees, expenses and sales charges are subject to change.
+Plan fees and expenses are subject to change.
 Underlying Fund expenses will vary and in some cases have been, and may from time to time be, reduced by fee and expense waivers or reimbursements, which may be ended at any time.
 The implementation and termination of any such waiver or reimbursement would affect future performance.

-Trust Portfolio Performance1
+NJBEST Trust Portfolio Performance1